okta/workflows-templates/workflows/generate_unique_emails/readme.md

 This flow follows the below logic.
 1. Construct email with firstname.lastname@domain.com
-2. Check in the emailtenants for users starting with prefixes.
+2. Check in the email tenants for users starting with prefixes.
 3. If already taken increment numbers at the end of lastname.

 Example : John.doe@okta.com If there is second John.Doe then the logic will create John.Doe1@okta.com.